getbubblenow/javicle/README.md

 JVCL is for people with relatively simple video composition needs (for now), since the range of operations supported is limited.

+# Requirements
+ * Java 11
+ * Maven 3

+The first time you run `jvcl`, it will automatically build the JVCL jar file from sources, using maven and javac.
+This takes a little time but only needs to be done once.

 # Running JVCL
 Learn more about [running `jvcl`](docs/running.md) and other useful tools.